 If you are applying for an undergraduate programme (Bachelor of Medicine, Bachelor of Surgery) you will need to lodge your application via the equivalent of UCAS.
 These university admissions bodies are state-specific in Australia.
 More information can be found here.

-There are a range of different universities where you can study Medicine in Australia.
+There is a range of different universities where you can study Medicine in Australia.
 They are as follows:

 Table code: